In addition to the , discussed other items at Monday's meeting. Here's a roundup of items discussed:

 Curfew Talks Can Proceed

-Previously, Council asked Borough Solicitor Robert Shoop to investigate the legalities of having a curfew in Oakmont for minors.
+Previously, Council asked Borough Solicitor Robert Shoop to investigate the legalities of having a in Oakmont for minors.
 Shoop said having a curfew in the borough is legal and constitutional and provided Council with a draft of a curfew ordinance based off an existing curfew implemented in another town.

 “However you want to do this is up to you,” Shoop told Council, “however, I must warn you that curfew ordinances are very difficult to enforce and may be more trouble than they’re worth.”